Awamochidokoro Sawaya

 What to Order at Awamochidokoro Sawaya

-For planning, the most useful confirmed details are the hours and price range.
+For planning, the most useful details are the hours and price range.
 Sawaya is listed at JPY 999–JPY 999 and is open 9 AM–5 PM on its operating days.
 The location should be understood simply as Kyoto.
-Because further logistics are not verified, keep plans flexible and avoid building the visit around assumptions about seating, service flow, or availability of specific items.
+Because further logistics are not specified, keep plans flexible and avoid building the visit around assumptions about seating, service flow, or availability of specific items.

 How Awamochidokoro Sawaya Compares